Ralph Yarl: What we know about the Missouri shooting

 Sleepover pick up

 On Thursday evening, Ralph was asked to pick up his younger twin brothers at a friend's house.
-His mother, Cleo Nagbe, told CBS News that the younger boys were supposed to attend a sleepover but she was hesitant to allow them to spend the night so she sent Ralph pick them up close to 22:00 instead.
+His mother, Cleo Nagbe, told CBS News that the younger boys were supposed to attend a sleepover but she was hesitant to allow them to spend the night so she sent Ralph to pick them up close to 22:00 instead.

 Driving through the northern edge of Kansas City to collect them, Ralph confused the address - going to Northeast 115 Street instead of Northeast 115th Terrace, one block away.